boydhont/Lunar-Processing/README.md

 ```

 ### Why use Lunar?
-Lunar is meant for architects, designers and artists that don't want to learn multiple, complex, libraries to visualise their threedimensional concepts.
+Lunar is meant for architects, designers and artists that don't want to learn multiple, complex, libraries to visualize their three-dimensional concepts.
 Lunar has all the building blocks for fast sketching in three dimensions.

 ### How to work with Lunar?
 Lunar groups her algorithms under several classes: